-- Seek help and resources within your church and community or professional counseling if needed.
+- Seek help and resources within your church.
+Invest in community or professional counseling if needed.

 - Take care of yourself through exercise, nutrition, and relaxation.

-- Surround yourself with famil8, friends, and support.
+- Surround yourself with family, friends, and support.

-When there’s no one to talk to, we can also pray.
+We can also pray.
 When we don’t know what to do next, we can pray.
 But what good will come from praying?
 Why talk to Jesus?
-Because He understands suffering — not in some distant cosmic way, but in the flesh.
-He suffered greatly during His time on earth.
+Because he understands suffering — not in some distant cosmic way, but in the flesh.
+He suffered greatly during his time on earth.
 He was innocent and died a cruel and horrible death.
-You can talk to Him because He cares about you and knows what you are going through.
-The Bible describes Him as a “man of sorrows acquainted with grief” (Isaiah 53:3).
+You can talk to him because he cares about you and knows what you are going through.
+The Bible describes him as a “man of sorrows acquainted with grief” (Isaiah 53:3).
 He knew fear and anxiety, physical suffering, hunger, cold, and sadness.
 He wept.
-He even questioned God.
+He even pleaded with God.

 We have a lot of questions

 God does answer Habakkuk.
 He tells him that in a world that doesn’t always make sense to us, “The just shall live by faith” (Habakkuk 2:4).
 What does that mean?
-Faith is believing that God is big enough to bring some good out of what is happening in Syria and what is happening in your family.
-Living by faith means waking up in the morning and saying, “God, I have no idea what You are doing.
+Faith is believing that God is big enough to bring some good out of what is happening.
+Living by faith means waking up in the morning and saying, “God, I have no idea what you are doing.
 My world is a mess and it hurts.
-But I know You are there and You say that You love me, so I am going to get out of bed this morning and see if today is the day that You make things right.”
+But I know you are there and you love me, so I am going to get out of bed this morning and see if today is the day that you make things right.”